 Holding a master's degree in computer information systems (CIS) can be preparation for work in a variety of positions.
 These positions can include systems analyst, security analyst, information systems manager and database administrator.
 Because some master's degree programs in information systems include coursework in areas outside of computer science, these professionals can be found working in many industries including healthcare organizations, private corporations or government agencies.
 According to the U.S. Bureau of Labor Statistics (BLS), employers may prefer to hire CIS professionals with a graduate degree, particularly for management positions (www.bls.gov).

 Computer Systems Analysts

 Computer systems analysts are experts in a company's technology infrastructure.
 They analyze data to determine how to implement information technology systems in order to increase efficiency and, ultimately, profitability.
 A bachelor's is necessary for entrance into this field and a master's can advance an employee to the position of IT director or chief technology officer.
-The U.S. Bureau of Labor Statistics reports that the average annual salary of computer systems analysts as of May 2015 was $90,180.
-Jobs in this field are expected to increase between 2014 and 2024 at 21%, higher than the national average for all careers.
+The U.S. Bureau of Labor Statistics reports that the average annual salary of computer systems analysts as of May 2018 was $93,610.
+Jobs in this field are expected to increase between 2018 and 2028 at 9%, faster than the national average for all careers.

 Computer and Information Systems Managers

 Computer and information systems managers are supervisory positions within a company's IT department.
 They make decisions about technological approaches and how best to install and execute systems.
 Master's degrees are usually necessary for these positions.
 The mean annual salary of these professionals was $152,860 in May 2018 according to U.S. Bureau of Labor Statistics.
 They also predicted that job opportunities for this position will increase by 11%.